Ghetto Zouk Dance refers to a dance method developed as an inherent part of Ghetto Zouk music originating from Cape Verde.

 Kizomba is one of the main building elements of Ghetto Zouk Dance, since it incorporates the main basic steps and techniques of Kizomba.
 Yet, there are some differences that stem mainly from the cultural and dance background, personal expression and dance method of Ghetto Zouk Dance creator Vitor Tavares Mendes.

-Here is the summary of the main differences between Ghetto Zouk Dance and Kizomba:
+Summary of the main differences between dancing using Ghetto Zouk Dance method and Kizomba:

-- Leading 50/50 (shared lead) – in Ghetto Zouk Dance both partners share the same amount of pressure, tension, and impulse which make especially the ladies more involved in the dance.
+– with Ghetto Zouk Dance method both partners share the same amount of pressure, tension, and impulse which make especially the ladies more involved in the dance.
 It also improves the communication between the partners and helps them to maintain the flow.

-- Energy and precision – unlike very soft movements of Kizomba, the dancers of Ghetto Zouk Dance apply for more energy and extension while still emphasizing the precision of the movement.
+– unlike very soft movements of Kizomba, the dancers using Ghetto Zouk Dance method apply for more energy and extension while still emphasizing the precision of the movement.